zevv/cpstut/cpstut.md

 == A MORE ELABOREATE EXAMPLE: COOPERATIVE SCHEDULING

+The complete code for this chapter can be found at https://github.com/zevv/cpstut/cpstut2.nim

 The above function was pretty simply and minimal, as it was transformed to only one single leg; it served the purpose of showing how to instantiate and run a CPS function.